emmarklein/RNAseq_pipeline/README.md

 ## Wiggle Tracks

 To visualize our data, we can create wiggle tracks to upload to UCSC genome browser.
 Let's run bigsam_to_wig_mm10_wcigar4.pl on both filtered and unfiltered SAM files.
-This perl script takes in the parameters below to buil wiggle tracks.
+This perl script takes in the parameters below to build wiggle tracks.

 Parameters:
 1. SAM file